ayeshaa7/ayeshaa7/README.md

 <p>
 I am interested in building applications to ease the lives of people with special needs.
 I am inspired to do so and open to any collaboration on the same.
-I am also open to do projects for student entrepreneurs who need websites or applications.
+I am also open to build websites and applications for student entrepreneurs, free of charge.

 I graduated with a bachelor's in business administration and came across software engineering at my first job as a digital marketer.
 I fell in love with building projects!
 <img src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" align="left">